larenaud/LimoilouRenaud/content/resume/resume.md

 2000—2005

 * Studied internal kinematics of nearby galaxies using infrared radiation to determine effects of dust.
 * Independently observed at McDonald Observatory (over 40 nights) and developed data analysis software tailored to research project.
 * Published first-author papers in refereed journals and presented research at national scientific meetings.
 * Independently coordinated and taught introductory astronomy observing lab for non-science majors, supervising other graduate student instructors and developing curriculum.

 ## Education

-* University of Texas at Austin - PhD in astronomy, 2005
+* Université de Sherbrooke - PhD in biology, 2019
-* University of Texas at Austin - MA in astronomy, 2002
+* Université du Québec à Rimouski - MSc in wildlife & habitat management, 2012
-* Texas A&M University - BS in physics, 2000 (magna cum laude)
+* Texas A&M University - BSc in Agric. & Env.
+Sciences, 2007